chef/chef-web-docs/includes_delivery_cookbook/includes_delivery_cookbook_common_recipe_quality.rst

 ..
 The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

-Use the quality recipe to run additional code quality and reporting tools like `ChefSpec coverage <https://github.com/sethvargo/chefspec>`_ or `SimpleCov <https://github.com/colszowka/simplecov>`_.
+Use the ``quality.rb`` recipe to run additional code quality and reporting tools.